Fevzi Çakmak: Great Offensive

 Fevzi Çakmak and Mustafa Kemal planned and commandeered the Battle of Dumlupınar.
 On 31 August 1922, he was promoted to rank of Müşir (Mareşal) with the recommendation of Mustafa Kemal.

 They were and still are the only field marshals that the Republic of Turkey has had up till now.
 So even today, an unspecified nickname Mareşal (Field Marshal) means Fevzi Çakmak.

 Republican era

-Musul offensive plan
+Mosul offensive plan

+Regarding the Mosul question, Çakmak supported the idea of a Turkish military offensive to retake the city of Mosul from the British Mandatory Iraq and annex it into the new Turkish Republic however the Treaty of Lausanne which was signed on 24 July 1923 confirmed that the possession of Mosul would remain within British Iraq.

 On 14 August 1923, he was elected a deputy from Istanbul.

 On 3 March 1924, he was appointed as the Chief of the General Staff of the Republic of Turkey.

 He quit politics by resigning from the parliament on 31 October 1924.

 Member of the Reform Council in the East

 In September 1925, after the suppression of the Sheikh Said rebellion, he was a member of the Reform Council of the East (Şark Islahat Encümeni) which delivered the Report for Reform in the East (Şark İslahat Raporu), which recommended the suppression of the Kurdish elite and establishment of Inspectorates-General that where governed by Martial Law Following this report, three of such Inspectorates–General were established in the Kurdish areas.